altdeep/causalML/README.md

 ## Self-evaluation

 Students will be asked to indicate the amount of time spent on each homework, as well as the project.
 The will also be able to indicate what they think went well, and what they think did not go well.
-There will also be an opportunity to provide feedback on the class after the midterm exam.